top of page

 ABOUT

-Dr. Yan-ho Lai, aka Eric, is research fellow at Georgetown Center for Asian Law (GCAL), a visiting researcher at the Dickson Poon School of Law of King's College London, an associate fellow at the Hong Kong Studies Hub of the University of Surrey, a co-convenor of Hong Kong Studies Association and a member of the Asian Civil Society Research Network.
+Dr. Yan-ho Lai, aka Eric Lai, is a research fellow at Georgetown Center for Asian Law (GCAL), an associate fellow at the Hong Kong Studies Hub of the University of Surrey and a member of the Asian Civil Society Research Network based in the University of Melbourne.
 He received his Master’s degree from the London School of Economics and Political Science as a Chevening Scholar in 2013 and his Ph.D in law at SOAS University of London in 2022 respectively.
-His main research focuses on socio-legal studies, legal profession and judicial politics in hybrid and authoritarian regimes, as well as international human rights laws and practices.
-He also studies national security, social movement, contentious politics and electoral integrity in Hong Kong and China.
-Lai is formerly a visiting fellow at the Centre for Comparative and Public Law at the University of Hong Kong, and formerly received the Hong Kong Law fellowship at GCAL.
+His main research focuses on law and politics, law and society, law and social movement, national security, judicial politics and international human rights laws and practices in hybrid and authoritarian regimes.
+Lai is formerly a visiting fellow at the Centre for Comparative and Public Law at the University of Hong Kong, formerly visiting researcher at King's College London Dickson Poon School of Law, and formerly received the Hong Kong Law fellowship at GCAL.
 Born and raised in Hong Kong, Lai has been involved in civil society development and human rights advocacy since 2010.
 He writes on law and politics, electoral integrity, judicial activism, international human rights, and religious freedom in academic journals, newspapers, and popular literature.
+He also holds a postgraduate diploma in law in the UK.

 Securitisation or Autocratisation?
 Hong Kong’s Rule of Law under the Shadow of China’ Authoritarian Governance